desmond-ong/stats-notes/docs/06-a-regression.md

 - Readers should be able to understand and be able to use both simple and multiple regression to estimate simple trends.

 - Readers should be able to interpret the output of a regression model, including regression coefficients, confidence intervals, hypothesis testing about coefficients, and goodness-of-fit statistics.

+- Readers should be able to interpret the meaning of dummy-coded variables used to model categorical independent variables.